ensemble-ai/exercise-2-camera-control-lnguyenp48/CodeReview-Exercise2.md

 ___
 #### Justification #####
 The box is constantly moving in the z-x plane.
 The vessel is able to move around in the box that is constantly moving.
 The vessel gets pushed by the left edge of the box if it is lagging behind.
 The vessel cannot leave the box in any x or z direction.
+There is a frame border box.

 ___
 ### Stage 3 ###

-- [ ] Perfect
+- [x] Perfect
 - [ ] Great
 - [ ] Good
 - [ ] Satisfactory